Zingle/rest-api-documentation/error_codes.md

 3304 | Template missing display name |
 3305 | Template missing body |
 3306 | Template missing type |
+3307 | You lack the privileges to manage templates |
 3400 | Label not found |
 3401 | Unable to modify global label |
 3402 | Label display name is already in use |